 About the program

-- The program provides 50% reimbursement for eligible architectural renovation expenses.
-60% reimbursement may be available on a case-by-case basis for utilization of certified Small Business Enterprise (SBE) firms.
+- The program provides 50% reimbursement for eligible expenses.
+Sixty percent reimbursement may be available on a case-by-case basis for utilization of certified Minority, Women and Small Business Enterprise (MWSBE) firms.

 - Maximum grant awards are based on the number of units in the community ($500 per unit).
-For example, a 5-unit community would be eligible for $2,500 in matching reimbursed funds, or 50% of eligible costs, whichever is less.
+For example, a 8-unit community would be eligible for $4,000 in matching reimbursed funds or 50% of eligible costs, whichever is less.

 - The total maximum award will not exceed $15,000 for any given project (30 units)